 Jane Goodall’s Roots and Shoots aims to make the world a better place by equipping young people with the tools to tackle challenges faced in their communities.
 The network has grown into more than 150,000 members, making an impact in over 130 countries.

 Ready to make a difference in your community?
-Join Jane Goodall’s Roots & Shoots and other students around the globe on June 29-Aug 2 for a fun, FREE online course (with a special guest lecture from someone we all know and love).
-Registration opens April 22nd, but you can save your seat now here.
+Join Jane Goodall’s Roots & Shoots and other students around the globe for a fun, FREE online course!
+Find more details about it here.

 I think the wheel could be the next best thing it’s could help me a lot